Behold, the latest anthology from The Writers’ Loft!

 When bookish news happens, Revision Bunny promises to let you know.
 Would Revision Bunny let you down?
 No!

 I encourage you to support local bookstores by buying their books, attending their events, and baking cookies for their staff.
 Bookstores create community, and we all need more of that.

-A few of my local bookstores:
+A few of my favorite indie bookstores:

 - Whitelam Books, preorder home of signed, personalized copies of Babymoon , What Miss Mitchell Saw, and Girl Versus Squirrel.